 Order is essential for any society to function.
 Police and those involved in criminal justice help to promote this order.
 As such, criminal justice professionals and law enforcement agents have always played integral roles in the justice system and will continue to do so for the future.
 Because of this, criminal justice degrees offer an opportunity for stable employment that can be difficult to find elsewhere.

-Police officers protect the lives and property of citizens in a specific jurisdiction; they uphold laws and provide assistance to those in need.
+Police officers protect the lives and property of citizens in a specific jurisdiction; they uphold laws and assist those in need.
 Detectives take it one step further by serving as investigators who gather facts and collect evidence of crimes and possible crimes.

-Police work is not for the faint of heart – it is generally physically demanding, stressful and even dangerous at times – though protection methods have increased and improved over the past decade or so.
-Shifts vary and many officers work outside of the standard 9-5 range.
-However, the average salary of criminal justice professionals is nearly $57,000, making it an attractive career opportunity.
+Police work is not for the faint of heart – it is generally physically demanding, stressful, and even dangerous at times – though protection methods have increased and improved over the past decade or so.
+Shifts vary, and many officers work outside of the standard 9-to-5 range.

-In addition to a degree in criminal justice, police officers and detectives are required to graduate from their agency’s – local, state or federal – training academy and to complete a pre-specified on-the-job training period for a number of supervised hours.
-Through 2022, the number of positions is expected to increase by 5 percent, keeping up with the nation’s average.
+In addition to a degree in criminal justice, police officers and detectives are required to graduate from their agency’s – local, state, or federal – training academy and to complete a pre-specified on-the-job training period for a number of supervised hours.
+From 2018 to 2028, the number of positions is expected to increase by 5 percent, keeping up with the nation’s average.
 Stable growth, an increased need for public safety, and regular opportunities for advancement work together to make criminal justice a viable long-term career opportunity.

 When searching for career opportunities, it’s critical to examine all factors that come into play: what makes a career attractive to you, what your goals and objectives are for the future, and where you see yourself finding success as you grow as a professional.
 From there, it’s important to look at the careers that offer the most promise as far as long-term success is concerned.
-Nothing is more important than a career that is stable and designed to last.
+Nothing is more critical than a career that is stable and designed to last.
 The seven long-term careers outlined above are excellent places to start, but when you’re ready to take the next step, count on Vista College to help you achieve your career goals.
 Whether you want to finish a degree with credits from a previous institution or are seeking professional training, Vista College can help through in-person or online courses.